aws-samples/aws-secure-environment-accelerator/docs/installation/customization-index.md

        - local account VPC set to use central endpoints, associates appropriate centralized hosted zones to VPC (also creates 5 local endpoints)
      - adds a VGW for DirectConnect to the perimeter VPC
      - adds the 3rd AZ in ca-central-1 (MAD & ADC in AZ a & b)
+5. **Test PBMM configuration** [file](../../reference-artifacts/SAMPLE_CONFIGS/config.test-example.json) (`config.test-example.json`) **(Use for testing PBMM configuration)**
+   - Further reduces solution costs, while demonstrating full solution functionality (NOT recommendend for production).
+This config file:
+     - uses the Light weight PBMM configuration as the starting point
+     - consolidates Dev/Test/Prod OU to a single Workloads OU/VPC
+     - only enables Security Hub, Config and Macie in ca-central-1 and us-east-1
+     - reduces the Fortigate instance sizes from c5n.xl to c5.xl
+     - reduces the rsyslog and RDGW instance sizes from t2.large to t2.medium
+     - removes the second rsyslog node
+     - reduces the size of the MAD from Enterprise to Standard edition
+     - removes the on-premise R53 resolvers (hybrid dns)
+     - reduced various log retention periods and the VPCFlow log interval
+     - removes the two example workload accounts
+     - The most expensive individual component of this sample is the perimeter 3rd party firewalls
+       - this example will be updated in the near future, removing the 3rd party firewalls
+       - we will add a NATGW for egress.
+For ingress, customers will need to manually target the perimeter ALB to point to each backend-ALB's IP's and manually update the IP's when they change (the next major SEA code release will include functionality to automate this capability)

 ## 1.2. **Deployment Customizations**